Last Updated on January 29, 2026 by Emily Hopkins

 If security is anything to go by, then Portugal is among the best nations for Americans to immigrate to.
 To put this into perspective, Portugal ranks 7th on the Global Peace Index while the US is 131st.

-Portugal has low violent crime rates and is known for its safety, particularly in smaller towns and rural areas.
-Popular tourist destinations in Portugal, including Lisbon, Porto, and the Algarve region, are generally safe.
+Portugal is recognized for its low rates of violent crime and overall safety, particularly in smaller towns and rural areas.
+Major tourist destinations, such as Lisbon, Porto, and the Algarve region, are generally considered safe for residents and visitors alike.

 However, tourists must remain vigilant, especially in crowded areas and tourist hotspots like in any destination.
 Portugal has a professional and responsive police force.
 The police presence is noticeable, contributing to a sense of security.